-For about 500 years in the Middle Ages, this castle of the feudal lords housed many prominent families, such as the Date and Gamo Clan, the Uesugi Clan, and the Matsudaira Clan.
+For about 500 years in the Middle Ages, Tsuruga Castle housed many prominent families, such as the Date and Gamo Clan, the Uesugi Clan, and the Matsudaira Clan.
 Such a famous castle was known for its strong defense, enduring for an entire month under the enemy's attack during the 1868 war.
 The castle was demolished with the changing time period in 1874.

-It was restored to its present appearance in 1965, and it said to be the only castle in Japan that still has the same red tiled roof from the time before it was demolished.
+Tsuruga Castle was restored to its present appearance in 1965, and it said to be the only castle in Japan that still has the same red-tiled roof from the time before it was demolished.
 Inside the castle tower is a reproduction of the inside of Tsuruga Castle as it was around 1868, as well as exhibits showing the history of Aizu and the succeeding castle lords.
 If you climb to the top floor, you can see a view of Mt.
 Bandai and Iimori Hill, as well as the townscape of Aizu.

 - Phone Number 0242-27-4005